girish510/Multipart_FormData_Http_Callout/README.md

 - Fully configurable through Flow Action using Invocable Apex

 # ⚙️ How It Works
-The MultipartHttpCalloutFlow class exposes an Invocable method that can be used in Flow.
+The AddBeforePhoto_Flow class exposes an Invocable method that can be used in Flow.
 It constructs a multipart/form-data body, sends an HTTP POST request, and returns the response.

 # 📌 Notes
 - This callout must run in an asynchronous context or with Callout-enabled Flow.